IyarLin/R-advantages-over-python/README.md

 I’m adding examples to this repo as I encounter them.
-There are areas such as dashboards and apps, advanced statistics or production environemnts with which I’m less familiar with.
+There are areas such as dashboards and apps, advanced statistics or production environments with which I’m less familiar with.
 If you’d like to add examples, including where python has the edge over R (there’s a small [section](#python_better_than_r) for that) feel free to add them to this README and open a pull request.